FIRST-Tech-Challenge/fmltc/doc/design.md

 > Each time a box or label is created or modified:
 > * the client:
 >   * sends a /storeVideoFrameBboxesText request to the server
->   * the server:
+>   * the server, receiving the /storeVideoFrameBboxesText request:
->     * updates the video frame entity, storing the boxes and labels
+>     * updates the video frame entity, setting the bboxes_text field
->     * updates the video entity, updating the labeled frame count
+>     * updates the video entity, setting the labeled_frame_count field
 </details>

 #### Tracking